BoKwokProjectA/Production-Grade-AI-Medical-Image-Risk-Prediction-Platform-FastAPI-Docker-RAG-SQLite-Cloud/README.md

 **Deployment Ready:** Containerized for Docker and Google Cloud Run.

-**Full ML Application Lifecycle:** Documents how the work moves from notebook experimentation into a deployed API with clear review points across model inference, backend architecture, deployment, monitoring readiness, and safety.
+**Full ML Application Lifecycle:** Documents how the work moves from notebook experimentation into a deployed API with clear review points across model inference, backend architecture, deployment, automation integration, monitoring readiness, and safety.

 ## 🔌 API Endpoints